vipink1203/github-mcp-bridge/README.md

 [![MCP Protocol](https://img.shields.io/badge/MCP-Protocol-purple)](https://github.com/modelcontextprotocol/python-sdk)
 [![GitHub API](https://img.shields.io/badge/GitHub-API-black)](https://docs.github.com/en/rest)

 A powerful Model Context Protocol (MCP) server that enables AI agents (like Claude, ChatGPT, and others) to securely access and interact with GitHub Enterprise data.
-This project provides a bridge between AI systems and GitHub's Enterprise features, allowing for access to enterprise users, organizations, emails, and license information.
+This bridge provides deep insights into your enterprise's license usage and user information.

+## 📊 Capabilities & Example Prompts

+### License Management and Usage Insights
+- **"Show me our GitHub Enterprise license summary"** - Get total seats purchased and consumed
+- **"How many GitHub licenses are we currently using?"** - Quick overview of license usage
+- **"List all our consumed GitHub licenses"** - Detailed breakdown of all used licenses
+- **"Do we have any unused GitHub licenses?"** - Check for available licenses

+### User Information and Organization Access
+- **"What GitHub organizations is username@example.com part of?"** - Find user's organizations
+- **"What enterprise roles does username have?"** - Check for admin privileges
+- **"Is username an owner of any GitHub organizations?"** - Verify ownership status
+- **"Get detailed information about username"** - Complete user profile

+### Enterprise Administration
+- **"Which users have owner access to our GitHub Enterprise?"** - Find privileged users
+- **"Show me all users with SAML identities in GitHub"** - Check SSO integration
+- **"List all users with 2FA enabled in GitHub"** - Security compliance check
+- **"How many Visual Studio subscribers have GitHub licenses?"** - Cross-product license usage

+### Best Practices for Effective Queries
+- Be specific with usernames when asking about individual users
+- Use "include_users" flag to see detailed user information in license reports
+- For large enterprises, set "full_pagination" to true for complete data

 ![GitHub MCP Bridge Diagram](https://raw.githubusercontent.com/vipink1203/github-mcp-bridge/main/docs/images/diagram.png)

 ## 🌟 Features

+- **License Analytics**: Get comprehensive insights into your GitHub Enterprise license usage
-- **User Management**: List all enterprise users and get detailed information
+- **User Management**: Analyze detailed user information including organization access
-- **Organization Access**: View all organizations and their details
+- **Role Inspection**: Check user permissions across both organizations and enterprise
-- **Email Retrieval**: Access user email information (requires admin privileges)
-- **License Management**: View and manage enterprise licenses, including consumed licenses
+- **Deep Integration**: Extracts rich data from the consumed-licenses endpoint
+- **Full Pagination**: Automatically handles large datasets with multiple pages
 - **Dual Transport Support**: Use stdio for direct integration or SSE for service deployment
 - **Kubernetes Ready**: Deploy in EKS, GKE, or any Kubernetes environment
-- **n8n Integration**: Create workflows with GitHub Enterprise data

 ## 📋 Prerequisites

 - Python 3.9+
 - GitHub Personal Access Token with appropriate scopes
-- GitHub Enterprise instance (optional, can use github.com API)
+- GitHub Enterprise Cloud (required for license consumption data)

 ## 🚀 Quick Start